scikit-learn-contrib/forest-confidence-interval/examples/README.txt

 =========

-The examples use data from standard machine learning libraries to demonstrate how `sklforestci` can be used to calculate error bars on :class:`RandomForestRegressor` and :class:`RandomForestClassifier` objects.
+The examples use data from standard machine learning libraries to demonstrate how `forestci` can be used to calculate error bars on :class:`RandomForestRegressor` and :class:`RandomForestClassifier` objects.
 The regression example uses a data-set from the `UC Irvine Machine Learning Repository <https://archive.ics.uci.edu/ml/datasets/Auto+MPG>`_ with features of different cars and their MPG.
 The classification example generates synthetic